SergioArnaud/RC_RL/docker/README.md

 - https://hub.docker.com/r/sergioarnaud/rc_rl

-Vuilding a singularity image is straightforward when the docker image is used:
+Building a singularity image is straightforward when the docker image is used:

 ```
 singularity pull rc_rl.sif docker://sergioarnaud/rc_rl